 Another store to shop for organic products includes Marshalls, TJ Maxx, and Homegoods.
 The only downside of these stores is that you have to buy it when you see it because it may not be there next time you go!

 This website is a health food store stocked up with non-GMO and organic groceries at drastically reduced prices (up to 25-50% off).
-I’ve found that the quality of their products are always as good as what I can buy locally and they carry many of the brands I love and support.
-The way they work is similar to Costco because you need to join to shop, but their fee is really reasonable (works out to about $5 month).
+I’ve found that the quality of their products is always as good as what I can buy locally, and they carry many of the brands I love and support.
+The way they work is similar to Costco because you need to join to shop, but their fee is reasonable (works out to about $5 month)

 Community Supported Agriculture (CSA) is a way for consumers to buy local, seasonal produce directly from a farmer in their community.
 It is basically a farm share.
 A farmer offers a certain number of “shares” to the public.